-The term resource levelling is widely used in project management.
+The term resource levelling is widely used in project management to refer resource limitation.
 Resource levelling is considered one of the basic elements to resource management within the project.
 According to the PMBOK Guide, resource levelling is a technique in which start and finish dates are adjusted based on resource constraints with the goal of balancing demand for resources with the available supply.
 Primavera P6 resource levelling tool enables to define the resource usage limits and monitor the overloads.
 It is possible to perform an efficient resource management process by using the reports and histograms of this tool.
 This article reviews the basics of resource levelling and demonstrates how to make an effective resource levelling in Primavera P6.

 Why Do We Need Resource Levelling ?